luisico/ansible-trident/README.md

 ------------
 * EPEL repositories need to be available, ie using role `geerlingguy.repo-epel`.
 * Docker engine needs to installed, ie using role `luisico.docker`.
+* NFS Utils needs to be installed if NFS-based storage is used. ie using `luisco.nfs`
+* iSCSI packages needs to be installed if iSCSI-based storage is used.
+  For more details visit https://netapp-trident.readthedocs.io/en/stable-v19.07/docker/install/host_config.html#iscsi

 Example Playbook
 ----------------